Julioxfiles/scrum-course/README.md

-# Welcome to the Scrum cuoure.
+# Welcome to the Scrum course.

 We will take some information from the following sources: